opensearch-project/documentation-website/_install-and-configure/install-dashboards/rpm.md

 ## Upgrade to a newer version

 OpenSearch Dashboards instances installed using RPM or YUM can be easily upgraded to a newer version.
-We recommend updating with YUM, but you can also upgrade using RPM.
+We recommend upgrading using YUM, but you can also choose RPM.

 ### Manual upgrade with RPM